gunwes16/Data-110/Markdown-Exercise.md

 Hiking is an outdoor activity that involves walking in nature, often on trails or paths.
 It is a great way to explore the outdoors, stay active, and clear the mind.

 ## Benefits of Hiking
-Hiking offers numerous benefits for both the body and mind:
+Hiking offers numerous benefits for both the body, mind, and spririt:

 - **Physical Health**: Improves cardiovascular fitness, strengthens muscles, and boosts endurance.
 - **Mental Health**: Reduces stress, enhances mood, and improves focus.